olivDiogo/SmartHome/readme.md

-## Smart Home Domain Model
+## Smart Home - Switch 2023/2024 - Group 1

-This repository contains a well-structured domain model for a smart home system, built using a Domain-Driven Design (DDD) approach.
+This repository contains a well-structured domain model for a smart home system, built using a Domain-Driven Design (DDD) approach and Clean Architecture.

 The core focus is on separating the business logic from infrastructure concerns like persistence, allowing for clean, testable, and maintainable code.